Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Curtin was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Curtin was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Curtin's cultural diversity is above average, with 24.6% of its population born overseas and 16.3% speaking a language other than English at home.
-Christianity is the predominant religion in Curtin, comprising 42.7% of people.
-Judaism, however, is overrepresented compared to the Australian Capital Territory, making up 0.2% of Curtin's population versus 0.3%.
+Curtin's cultural diversity was found to be above average, with 24.6% of its population born overseas and 16.3% speaking a language other than English at home.
+Christianity was the main religion in Curtin, comprising 42.7% of its population.
+However, Judaism showed an overrepresentation, making up 0.2% of Curtin's population compared to the Australian Capital Territory's 0.3%.

-The top three ancestry groups are Australian (25.2%), English (24.4%), and Irish (10.7%).
-Notably, French (0.8%) and Scottish (8.9%) ethnicities are overrepresented in Curtin compared to regional averages of 0.6% and 7.8%, respectively, while Dutch ethnicity is also slightly overrepresented at 1.6%.
+The top three ancestry groups were Australian (25.2%), English (24.4%), and Irish (10.7%).
+Notably, French was overrepresented at 0.8%, Scottish at 8.9%, and Dutch at 1.6% compared to regional figures of 0.6%, 7.8%, and 1.2% respectively.

 Frequently Asked Questions - Diversity